 When they choose to do it better, for example on a place stay, the dog is on the bed, they’ve chosen to come off several times and you’ve put them back now.
 Maybe the dog will decide to go into the down position on its own.
 You can then tell them that’s the right decision then reward them.
 What you’re actually rewarding there is not just the down, but that the dog came up with the idea on their own.

-Truly, and honestly, do you always want to have to give a command to your dog to get them to do the things that you want, I would say “No.” I really like for dogs to do the right thing without me having to ask them, so part of that process is allowing the dog to make a mistake.
+Honestly, do you always want to have to command your dog to get them to do the things you want?
+I would say, “No.” I really like for dogs to do the right thing without me having to ask them.
+So part of that process is allowing the dog to make a mistake.
 When they do the right thing on their own, go about rewarding them.
-The dog’s going to think “I’m a genius!
-Every time I do the right thing and they didn’t tell me, look at this massive reward I get!
+The dog’s going to think, “I’m a genius!
+Every time I do the right thing, and they didn’t tell me, look at this massive reward I get!
 I’m going to keep doing that now.”
-Don’t keep making a massive reward each time though, keep your dog guessing just a little bit, but that’s a really, really great way to go.
+Don’t keep making a massive reward each time though, keep your dog guessing just a little bit.
+That is a really great way to go.

 So the next time that you have a training session, let your dog make a mistake.
 You might just put yourself in a position where they’ll choose used to do exactly the right thing.
 That way, you can go about not rewarding them.
 Then, you can reward, and you’ll be in a better position.